Thorsborne Trail

 A maximum of 40 hikers per day are permitted along the track.
+This limit means at peak times bookings six months in advance are required.

 Wet weather in the summer months can make creek crossings more difficult.
 The track is not graded and is rough in parts.

 The trail begins at Ramsay bay and finishes at George point, only 3km from the port of Lucinda.

 History

 Margaret Thorsborne, and her husband Arthur Thorsborne, were Australian naturalist, conservationist and environmental activist who are commemorated by the Thorsborne Trail.